rmcanany/SolidEdgeHousekeeper/README.md

 <details><summary><h3 style="margin:0px; display:inline-block"><img src="Resources/TaskCheckFilename.png" style="padding-right:10px">Check filename</h3></summary>

-Checks the file name for the presence of a property (or combination of properties).
+Checks the file name for the presence of a property (or combination of properties and other text).

 ![CheckFilename](My%20Project/media/task_check_filename.png)

 Enter the property formula on the Options panel.
+For example,
+- `%{System.Document Number}`
+- `%{Custom.PartNumber}-%{Custom.RevisionLetter}`

-For example `%{System.Document Number}`, `%{Custom.PartNumber}-%{Custom.RevisionLetter}`, etc.  (The example above is set to check if a `*.dft` has the same name as the model it depicts.)
-For more information on properties, see the [<ins>**Property Filter**</ins>](#property-filter) section in this README file.
+In the image above, the program is set to check if a `*.dft` has the same name as the model it depicts.

+For more information on properties, in particular how to make them available with a right-click, see the [<ins>**Property Filter**</ins>](#property-filter) section in this README file.

 There are two comparison methods.
 - `Comparison contains` checks if the property appears anywhere in the file name.
 If the property value is, say, `7481-12104` and the file name is `7481-12104 Motor Mount.par`, you would get a match.
 - `Comparison is exactly` looks for an exact match.
 With the previous example, the program would report an error.

-For *.dft files, there are two ways to search.
+For `*.dft` files, there are two ways to search.
 You can use either one, or both.
 - `Check model files` is the option most users will want.
 It searches any models linked to the file for a property match.
 - `Check draft itself` searches properties in the draft file.
 Since draft files rarely have properties of their own, this is usually not necessary.
-Also, because missing properties are reported as an error, it can be confusing as well.
+Also, because missing properties are reported as an error, it can be distracting/confusing as well.

 </details>